WebCuratorTool/webcurator/webcurator-docs/guides/user-manual.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Sometimes a harvest cannot be run because there is no capacity on the
-system: either the maximum number of harvests are already running, or
+system; the maximum number of harvests are already running.
-there is no spare bandwidth available for an additional harvest.

 In these cases, the Target Instance cannot be sent to the Harvest
 Agents.
 Instead, their state is updated to **queued**, and they remain